 Element of Competence: Operate Ventilation Systems and Odour Control Processes Context Wastewater network sites can be a source of objectionable odour to the community, while wastewater network sites such as pump stations need to be ventilated to allow for safe operator access.
 Air discharges from wastewater network occur in accordance with the requirements of any air discharge consent.
 Outcome Odour complaints related to the operation of the Wastewater Network plant are minimised.
 The ventilation system and odour control processes are maintained and operated in accordance with their design specification.
 The processes are: Monitored to identify abnormal operation Controlled to ensure contaminants are being reduced.
 Optimized based on the analysis of trends.
-Restored to normal operation through the identification of the Root Cause Analysis of any faults To do this, Wa stewater Network Operators need to be able to : Optimise th or exposure e network to minimise odour generation e.g. by minimising turbulent flow e to air.
-Follow the optimized sectors of t Follow the operational procedures that are identified for odour control.
-Identify all mechanical, electrical and instrumentation assets associated with the ventilation and odour control processes on SCADA.
-Identify the root cause of odour problems.
-Identify, an Identify, and safely use any chemicals used in the odour control process.
-Identify control points applicable to the ventilation system and odour control processes. he validation and calibration of any instrumentation associated with the system any odour control processes.
+Restored to normal operation through the identification of the Root Cause Analysis of any faults

-- Respond to alarms and instigate corrective action to return the Network processes to compliant condition. - Safely carry out operational and first line maintenance and repairs to any ventilation system assets and odour control infrastructure. - Record equipment condition and performance data to the appropriate people to assist in Asset Management Decision Making. - Monitor, check, record, and report on chemical dosing used in odour control processes. - Install temporary ventilation systems to allow for safe confined space access.
+- Optimise the network to minimise odour generation e.g. by minimising turbulent flow or exposure to air. - Follow the operational procedures that are identified for odour control. - Identify all mechanical, electrical and instrumentation assets associated with the ventilation and odour control processes on SCADA. - Identify the root cause of odour problems. - Identify, and safely use any chemicals used in the odour control process. - Identify control points applicable to the ventilation system and odour control processes. - Complete the validation and calibration of any instrumentation associated with the ventilation system any odour control processes. - Respond to alarms and instigate corrective action to return the Network processes to compliant condition. - Safely carry out operational and first line maintenance and repairs to any ventilation system assets and odour control infrastructure. - Record equipment condition and performance data to the appropriate people to assist in Asset Management Decision Making. - Monitor, check, record, and report on chemical dosing used in odour control processes. - Install temporary ventilation systems to allow for safe confined space access.